Tin Can (basketball arena): After the men's basketball team departed

 On April 12, 1976, the university's trustees approved the building plans for a new facility on the site of the Tin Can.
 It was also revealed they were debating on what to do with the Tin Can: either move it to the east end of Fetzer Field or build a new facility like the Tin Can in that same location.
 Prior to deciding on the future of the venue, the trustees wanted to see the cost estimates for moving the Tin Can.
 The structure was finally demolished in 1977 to allow the construction of the present day Fetzer Hall.
 The venue was removed with a bulldozer in early June.
 It was stipulated that 25 sheets of the siding be saved in the deconstruction for the alumni department, who would sell them to former students as sentimental pieces.
 The Tin Can was used for 54 years after being envisioned as a temporary building.
 Don Bolden of The Daily Times–News felt the Tin Can was a landmark.

 It was decided that a structure similar to the Tin Can was to be built near Fetzer Field by November 1977.
 That new structure would be of similar dimensions and serve the same purpose.
 Then Physical Education Department chairman Carl S. Blyth stated the cost for that new building would be between $400,000 and $450,000.
 No parts of the original Tin Can were to be used in the new building's construction.
 Blyth stated moving the original Tin Can was considered, but ultimately rejected.
-The $5.9 million building to be placed on top of where the Tin Can laid was hoped to completed by November of 1979 and featured 157,000 square feet that would be used for handball, squash, and three large gymnasiums, among other uses.
+The $5.9 million building to be placed on top of where the Tin Can laid was hoped to completed by November 1979 and featured 157,000 square feet that would be used for handball, squash, and three large gymnasiums, among other uses.